frobnitzem/nightly/README.md

 ----------------------------------------------------------------

-# PIConGPU nightly build and performance tests
+# scripted nightly build and performance tests

-This repository contains scripts to build and run picongpu on multiple systems in multiple test configurations.
+This repository contains scripts to build and run your HPC app on multiple systems in multiple test configurations.

 Results are output in a custom work directory.